 If a component must be oil-tight, it is typically tested against leak rates in the range of 10-3 mbar∙l/s.
-In a laboratory setup, the effect of the scan speed of the sniffer tip on the detectability of leaks was recently tested.
-The tests took place with a test leak of 1 x 10-3 mbar∙l/s and the distance between the sniffer tip and the test piece was 6 mm.
+For direct comparison, in this example, all testing took place with a test leak of 1 x 10-3 mbar∙l/s and a distance between the sniffer tip and the test piece of 6 mm (~ 0.25 in).
 This distance was selected as a typical setup for robotic sniffing.
-(Getting closer to the test piece in a dynamic measurement could result in lack of accessibility or a collision with the product due to varying tolerances in the test piece.
+(Getting closer to the test piece in a dynamic measurement could result in lack of accessibility or a collision with the product due to varying tolerances in the test piece.)

 Our tip: Please talk to us if you are considering using robotic sniffer leak detection to ensure the quality of your products.
 We will work with you to determine which leak detector will help you achieve the optimum balance between reliability, speed and cost for your specific application.